 Are you looking for a unique dining out experience that would make you feel in a quiet natural countryside environment?
-If so then Lahore’s Panj Vehra restaurant in Barkat Market is your way.
+If so then Lahore’s Panj Vehra desi restaurant in Barkat Market is your way.

 Just imagine yourself sitting under the shady trees, relaxing on the charpaies (typical Punjabi woven beds) and feasting upon the desi food while being in a village-like venue located in the heart of Lahore.

 You wouldn’t have to endure a fake- sounding artificial experience that usually high-class restaurants have to provide in the name of customer service.
-Just feel that you are visiting a far off village which is so captivating due to its magical, serene surroundings and your generous guests are ready to serve you with their unique offerings you can’t find anywhere else.
+Just feel that you are visiting a far-off village which is so captivating due to its magical, serene surroundings and your generous guests are ready to serve you with their unique offerings you can’t find anywhere else.

-The restaurant looks like a Museum used for preserving the Punjabi culture, but one with ticket- free entry.
+This desi restaurant looks like a Museum used for preserving the Punjabi culture, but one with ticket- free entry.

 It represents a complete picture of how a traditional Punjabi home in a far off village looks like.

 Horse driven cabs were a prominent part of Punjabi homes, so a wheel in courtyard used to be quite a usual sight.